 The first and most important thing to do is take an online proofreading course that will teach you exactly what you need to become a proofreader.

-This online course made by Caitlin Pyle has helped thousands of people successfully start their proofreading business and make a living out of it and I highly recommend it to anyone serious about becoming a proofreader.
+This course by Caitlin Pyle has helped thousands start a proofreading business.
+I highly recommend it to anyone serious about proofreading.

 2 Choose a proofreading niche